coletrapnell-teaching/packer-workflow-starter/README.md

 You will run the workflow on a **small example dataset** so that it finishes quickly.

+For this dataset, **STARsolo default filtering is not sufficient for cell calling**.
+You should compute total UMI counts per barcode, inspect the distribution with a simple rank or knee plot, and choose a barcode threshold for calling cells.
+As a rough guide, many real cells in these samples are around **700-1100 UMIs**, but some neurons can be lower.

 ### What you will do

 - examine the workflow structure
 - run the pipeline
 - generate a gene-by-cell count matrix
+- perform simple cell calling from barcode UMI totals
+- save a few small TSV files that describe your cell calls and background RNA
 - understand what each step of the workflow produces

 ### Key output

 A **count matrix** describing gene expression in individual cells.

+You should also produce three simple TSV files that make your Phase I decisions explicit:

+- `results/raw_umi_counts.tsv`
+  Purpose: one row per barcode with its total raw UMI count.
+  Required columns: `barcode`, `total_counts`
+- `results/cell_calling_summary.tsv`
+  Purpose: a short summary of the threshold you used and how many barcodes were kept.
+  Required columns: `sample_id`, `manual_min_umi`, `raw_knee_threshold`, `filtered_umi_p01`, `auto_min_umi`, `min_umi`, `threshold_source`, `total_barcodes`, `called_barcodes`, `empty_droplets_lt50`
+- `results/background_profile.tsv`
+  Purpose: a gene-level background RNA profile estimated from empty droplets.
+  Required columns: `gene_id`, `feature_id`, `feature_type`, `background_counts`, `background_fraction`

+These files define a data contract that will be used directly in Phase II.

+When you move to Phase II, assume that cell calling is already finished and that background profiles already exist.
+In Phase II, you should **not** redo cell calling or recompute background profiles.

 ---